 My personal infatuation with the trampoline started before I was five.
-The small rural Kansas school where my dad started his career as a principal (Williamsburg) had a large rectangular trampoline that would be brought out every now and then for students to jump on during gym class.
+The small rural Kansas school where my dad started his career as a principal (Williamsburg) had a large rectangular trampoline that would be brought out every now and then for students to take turn jumping on during gym class.
 As I got older, I was always that person who was doing back flips off of whatever was available, crazy tricks off of diving boards, and jumping off bridges, cliffs, or bluffs (my brother and I have pics of us jumping off a 100 footer at Lake of the Ozarks).
-Naturally, I felt right at home on a trampoline and would climb on and jump any time I had the opportunity (they were not nearly as common back in the day as they are today).
+Naturally, I felt right at home on a trampoline and would climb on and jump any time I found the opportunity (they were few and far between back in the day).

 I actually discovered some of the health benefits of bouncing on a trampoline (the official name for this is “rebounding“) shortly after coming to Mountain View.
-I had just broken my ankle for the second time playing basketball (avulsion fractures, which would happen one more time just before my nearly 17 year old son was born).
+I had just broken my ankle for the second time playing basketball (avulsion fractures).
 I purchased a full-sized trampoline to rehab on, and it turned out to be a great thing for me.
 Not only did it help my ankle heal with more range of motion and strength than it otherwise would have, but I quickly learned that trampolining could provide a heck of a workout.

 I bought our family’s current trampoline (it’s a heavy-duty unit special-ordered from Idaho) when my son was a toddler.
 I then found an online company from Louisiana that provided netting, rope, and plans for building an extra strong / extra tall safety cage out of schedule 40 PVC, and we were in business.
 A year or so later I was at a scratch-and-dent outlet place and bought a short five foot trampoline for our kid’s playroom basement (we surrounded it with gymnastic mats we snagged at a yard sale in St. Louis).
-We used to bounce for hours, playing homemade games that the kids still remember and talk about (“The Apatate Game” “Poison Leopard” “Dead Man Rise From the Dead” and “Darren Sproles -vs- Dad” — Malachi always played the part of Sproles — are the ones I remember best).
-In fact, it was during a game of trampoline football against my kids that we had an important discussion about what we were going to name our dog.
-I had told Michaela (then 3) that she could name him, and she decided that he would either go by Bobus or Sproles.
-BOBUS stuck.
+We used to bounce for hours, playing homemade games that the kids still remember and talk about fondly.

 ANYONE CAN DO IT ALMOST ANYWHERE: As long as you have a rebounder (mini-tramp), you can rebound.
 You can rebound if you are young.
 And with a rail to hold on to (many of the quality units come with one), you can rebound when you are old.
 And better yet, the exercise is as light or intense as you care to make it.
 Many of the newer models fold up so you can take them with you if you want.
 There have been several studies concerning the fact that rebounding can be as low-impact as you care to make it.

 COORDINATION, BALANCE, & PROPRIOCEPTION: Don’t kid yourself; bouncing on a trampoline (particularly a full sized trampoline) takes balance and coordination.
 It also increases WHOLE BODY PROPRIOCEPTIVE FUNCTION.
-If you are interested in learning more, you can follow the link.
 Suffice it to say that these things work in tandem to heavily stimulate both your body and your brain.
 It was the Director of Research & Rehab in USC’s Physical Education Department (Dr. James White) who stated, “Rebounding allows the muscles to go through the full range of motion at equal force.
 It helps people learn to shift their weight properly and to be aware of body positions and balance“.
 With falls being such a huge cause of morbidity and mortality among the geriatric crowd, anything that helps prevent them might be worth a second look.
 You may also want to take a look at my article, FASCIA AS A PROPRIOCEPTIVE ORGAN.